Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 Note: Package contents may vary by manufacturer.
 Confirm included items with a Top3DShop sales representative before ordering.

-Flashforge Creator 4 with accessories: 3D filament, power cord, service card, tools, guides, lubricants, and more.
-Essential for industrial 3D printing.
+Flashforge Creator 4 components: 3D printer, filament, power cord, service card, tools, USB, antenna, adhesive, gloves, grease, desiccant, fuses.

 What upgrades and accessories are available for the Flashforge Creator 4?